 Can another software developer purchase Dinkey Pro/FD and re-program my dongles?

 No!
 Each of our customers has a unique SDSN allocated to them.
 This is burnt into each dongle we send them.
 It is also used to encrypt the SDK software so that the SDK is unique to each customer too.
 This means that you cannot access another customer's dongles and vice versa.
 For each SDSN we have a registered postal and e-mail address(es) and we only send a customer's dongles to their registered postal address and send SDK updates to their registered e-mail address.

 Is it possible to add protection to my software without modifying the source code?

-Yes, using our Shell method of protection you can automatically add protection to 32-bit and 64-bit Windows EXE and DLL files.
+Yes, using our Shell method of protection you can automatically add protection to 32-bit and 64-bit Windows EXE and DLL files (including .NET assemblies), as well as Linux binaries and shared libraries for x86 and x64 platforms.
 Not only that but it also encrypts your file to make it much more secure and prevent de-compilation.
-The Shell method also works with Microsoft .NET EXE and DLL files.

 Does Dinkey Pro/FD work with my programming language?